next-theme/theme-next-docs/source/docs/theme-settings/index.md

 One of the guiding principles of NexT is to hide complex details and give you a simple but flexible config, so you can use it easily.

+{% note info %}
+The values given in the document are often typical allowable values rather than default values.
+They may be different from those in {% label primary@theme config file %}.
+{% endnote %}

 ### NexT Quick Start

 #### Cache Support